demisto/content/Packs/ExpanseV2/Integrations/ExpanseV2/README.md

 ### expanse-assign-tags-to-iprange
 ***
-Assign tags to IP Range.
+Assign tags to an Expanse IP range.

 #### Base Command